siteorigin/so-widgets-bundle/readme.txt

 3. An example of the button widget.

 == Changelog ==

+= 1.0.5 =
+* Removed legacy widget deactivation functions.
+* Improved how widgets are loaded.

 = 1.0.4 =
 * Changed how widget list is loaded to fix issue with widgets list not displaying.